Super Eagles star gifts wife expensive Mercedes-Benz car after childbirth, video

-Peter Olayinka: Super Eagles Star Buys Expensive Mercedes Benz Car As ‘Push Gift’ for His Wife
+Peter Olayinka: Super Eagles Star Buys Expensive Mercedes-Benz As ‘Push Gift’ for His Wife

 - Peter Olayinka gifted his wife Yetunde Barnabas a Mercedes GLE 450 after the birth of their second child

-- The couple welcomed their newborn in November 2025, with celebrations shared on Instagram
+- The couple welcomed their newborn in November 2025 and announced on Instagram

 - Olayinka has previously enjoyed success at Red Star Belgrade and continues to make waves off the pitch